 Data needs to be trusted to harness its true value.
 Bad-quality data leads to inaccurate analytics, poor decision-making and cost overhead.
 Gartner estimates that poor data quality costs organizations an average \$12.9 million every year.
-An effective data governance strategy must include a focus on data quality so that the provenance of data can be known, rules can be enforced on the data, and changes can be tracked.
+An effective data governance strategy must include a focus on data quality so that the provenance of data can be known, rules can be enforced on the data and changes can be tracked.

-When evaluating a data set for quality, a few key attributes should be examined:
+When evaluating a dataset for quality, a few key attributes should be examined:

 - Is the data accurate in every detail?
-Is it complete? - Where is it coming from? - How fresh is the data? - Does the data set violate any data quality rules?
+Is it complete? - Where is it coming from? - How fresh is the data? - Does the dataset violate any data quality rules?

-With automated and real-time data lineage, Unity Catalog makes it easy to quickly understand who owns a data set and where its data originated.
-Data lineage is automatically captured for Unity Catalog data sets.
-A user can easily traverse the lineage to see both the upstream data sources that were used to generate the data set and the downstream consumers in the form of other tables, notebooks, dashboards, etc.

-In addition to being able to view the provenance of a data set, it is important to understand if the data within the table has violated any rules provided by domain experts.
+With automated and real-time data lineage, Unity Catalog makes it easy to quickly understand who owns a dataset and where its data originated.
+Data lineage is automatically captured for Unity Catalog datasets.
+A user can easily traverse the lineage to see both the upstream data sources that were used to generate the dataset and the downstream consumers in the form of other tables, notebooks, dashboards, etc. In addition to being able to view the provenance of a dataset, it's important to understand if the data within the table has violated any rules provided by domain experts.
 Delta Live Tables (DLT) performs checks against data during runtime when processing the data.
-These checks are called expectations, and are aggregated and viewable for each DLT table.
-Delta Live Tables helps to ensure accurate and useful Bl, data science and machine learning with high-quality data for downstream users.
-Prevent bad data from flowing into tables through validation and integrity checks and avoid data quality errors with predefined error policies (fail, drop, alert or quarantine data).
+These checks are called expectations and are aggregated and viewable for each DLT table.
+Delta Live Tables helps to ensure accurate and useful BI, data science and machine learning with high-quality data for downstream users.
+DLT prevents bad data from flowing into tables through validation and integrity checks, and avoids data quality errors with predefined error policies (fail, drop, alert or quarantine data).
 In addition, you can monitor data quality trends over time to get insight into how your data is evolving and where changes may be necessary.